 There’s also a dog park in Sarina, south of Mackay, in the Apex Park on Sichter Street.

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.

 About half of the caravan parks within Mackay are pet-friendly, so double check in advance if the park you are wanting to stay at accepts pets.
 We stayed at the Mycow Bakers Creek Caravan Park on the southern side of the city.
 As well as a great camp kitchen and riverside area, there’s also a fenced dog exercise area.

 If a motel room is more your style, the Alara Motor Inn in West Mackay has pet-friendly rooms.
 A four-star rated motel with a licensed restaurant onsite, both small and medium sized dogs are allowed, with other pets considered by prior arrangement.
 Double check any rules and fees, and make sure you select a pet-friendly room option.

 The Coral Cay Resort is another pet-friendly option just south of the Mackay CBD.
-Some of their spacious queen rooms have been designated as dog-friendly, for just a small surcharge per night.
-They are able to be booked online, but make sure you also email the reception as requested and confirm your dog’s breed.
+Some of their spacious queen rooms have been designated as dog-friendly – make sure you select a “Pet Friendly Queen Room” option.
+A small surcharge applies per night.
 The resort has a restaurant open daily, including a buffet breakfast on weekends.

 Head Next To

 Shandos Cleaver is the founder of Travelnuity: Dog-Friendly Travel.
 She has travelled extensively with her Miniature Dachshund, Schnitzel, including to 33 countries across Europe, every state and territory of Australia except Tasmania, and 10 of the United States.
 She’s passionate about providing inspiration and information to others wanting to travel with their dogs, whether close to home or internationally.